The SBA has many excellent guides for small businesses, and one of the most in-depth is the Small Business Guide.

 The SBA has specific resource centers and advocates for small businesses and their development – here they are broken down:

-Regional Advocates: When you need a voice within the federal government as a small business owner, the SBA’s regional advocates are here to assist.
+The SBA’s regional advocates are here to assist when you need a voice within the federal government as a small business owner.
 The advocates analyze the effects of proposed regulations and consider alternatives that minimize the economic burden on small businesses, governmental jurisdictions, and nonprofits.

 Using all the resources available will only bring about your small business’s success, so be sure to make the most of the SBA!
 We’ll be breaking down more of this hefty guide in future blog posts, so be on the lookout.

-There’s a lot to keep track of when you’re running your business, but Markaaz is here to help.
-And not just by breaking down the complex business industry and giving you the resources you need!
+There’s a lot to track when you’re running your business, but Markaaz is here to help.
+We help you by breaking down the complex business industry and giving you the needed resources!
 We’re currently building an all-in-one Dashboard, making it easier for you to run your business.
-With the Dashboard, business owners have an at-a-glance view of all their business activity in one place – everything from cashflow analytics, sales insights, and customer insights will be at your fingertips, and more!
+With the Dashboard, business owners have an at-a-glance view of all their business activity in one place – everything from cashflow analytics, sales insights, and customer insights will be at your fingertips and more!